KirtanJhaveri/GithubExplorerDb/README.md

-# Highly Parallel Actor-Based Framework for Extracting a snapshot of Github using GraphQL
+# Highly Parallel Actor-Based Framework for Extracting a snapshot of GitHub using GraphQL

 ## Project Overview

-Github repositories are of paramount importance in software development.
-Github repositories not only simplify the lifecycle and continuous development process for developers but also act as datasets for researchers.
+GitHub repositories are of paramount importance in software development.
+GitHub repositories not only simplify the lifecycle and continuous development process for developers but also act as datasets for researchers.
 These researchers search repositories to extract patterns and trends that drive new libraries, frameworks, and improvements